Looking for the best radar detectors under $100? You’re in the right place.

 How many times have you been on your daily commute and encountered an officer pointing a radar at your vehicle?
 All of a sudden, you have to pay a $150 speeding ticket just because you wanted to get home a few minutes sooner.

 I know exactly how it feels, so I decided to look for an affordable, quality radar detector that would save me from future trouble.
-Here’s what I found!
+Right off the bat, here are the top 3 picks:

 Best Radar Detectors Under $100